 IBM even lets external researchers buy computing power on their Q System One.
 This enables researchers around the world to use a quantum computer without ever seeing or touching one for real.

-Their inherent parallelization of computation on all states simultaneously enables them to break currently unbreakable encryption.
+Their inherent parallelization of computation on all states simultaneously will enable these powerful computing machines to break currently unbreakable encryption.

 Encryption is all around us when we use the Internet.
-It is an integral part for any digital process that needs confidentiality: communication, finance, commerce, critical infrastructure, health care and many more.
+It is an integral part for any digital process that needs confidentiality: communication, finance, commerce, critical infrastructure, health care and many more areas of our daily life are protected with strong encryption.
 When the cryptographic algorithms used in these processes become breakable due to the development of large scale universal quantum computers, attackers with access to such computers can threaten many aspects of our every-day life.

 The Internet as we know it only works with unbreakable encryption.
 Now it the time to ensure that the encryption we are using today remains unbreakable in the future.

 Post-quantum cryptography describes cryptographic algorithms running on conventional computers (as opposed to quantum cryptography running on a quantum computer) but relying on mathematical problems that are believed to be hard for conventional and quantum computers.
 As long as there is no efficient quantum algorithm that solves exactly these problems more efficiently, we can assume that they cannot be broken by quantum computers.